 - Pour the warm butter mixture over the mash and fold gently with a silicone spatula to combine.

-- Using a spoon to create grooves and top with a slice of butter, chives, and more freshly ground black pepper.
+- Using a spoon to create grooves and top with 1 Tbsp unsalted butter, a few stalks chives (chopped), and more freshly ground black pepper.
 Enjoy!

 To Store